October 2025 Bulletin

 CARING FUND: Supports congregants who are experiencing sickness, bereavement & other personal difficulties.

 CEI ENDOWMENT FUND: Provides for the continuity of the congregation by subsidizing future operating expenses.
-A donation by Ms. Terrill E. Woosley.
+High Holy Day Appeal: Irene C. Rothschild.

 LIBRARY BOOK FUND: Provides for the purchase of books and other resource material for the library.